 Oral History Interview with Eva Bentley

-Eva Bentley (née Wahrman), born in Budapest, Hungary, describes her Jewish family with a 500-year history in Hungary; antisemitic incidents with a teacher and her fellow students at public school; the stressful experience of attending an elite, experimental Jewish Gymnasium; the hardships of living under the Horthy regime, the Szalasi and Arrow Cross persecutions; the abuses during the Russian occupation; how after the German occupation in 1944 Eva and her family had to move into a “yellow star” house; her stepfather being deported to a labor camp; her experiences during an SS massacre, when she was shot and her mother was bayoneted; surviving in a primitive Jewish hospital facility; a number of instances of aid by non-Jews given by clergy and Hungarian police, who saved her and her family; how a Christian uncle saved her aunt and 29 other Jews in hiding; liberation by the Russians; getting married; and immigrating with her husband to the United States in 1956.
+After the German occupation in 1944, Eva and her family had to move into a “yellow star” house; her stepfather was deported to a labor camp.
+She gives a graphic account of an SS massacre, when she was shot and her mother bayoneted.
+They survived in a primitive Jewish hospital facility.
+She describes a number of instances of aid by non-Jews, including clergy and Hungarian police, who saved her and her family.
+A Christian uncle saved her aunt and 29 other Jews in hiding.
+After liberation by the Russians, Eva was married and she immigrated with her husband to the U.S. in 1956.

 Date: 03/18/1985 to 04/02/1985